 I always wanted to go to the Azores, so when I was invited to Portugal by Tourism for All, I seized the opportunity even though I would only have forty-eight hours on the island.
 The largest and most populated of the nine Azores islands is São Miguel, my selected destination.
 I figured I would have the best chance of getting around in my wheelchair and accessing a few attractions.
 The Azores are known for having more cows than people, and with the exceptional environment, it’s no wonder why dairy and beef are known worldwide.
-Off São Miguel in particular, is Islet Vila Franca do Campo, a small yet uniquely-shaped, paradise island.
+From the shores of São Miguel is Islet Vila Franca do Campo, a small, uniquely shaped island.

 One of the many reasons people travel to the Azores is for the natural environment.
 Even on the most populated island of São Miguel, the green far outweighs the human footprint.
 Just driving around will immerse visitors in beautiful views, and many official overlooks have wheelchair accessible features, like handicap parking and barrier-free pathways, to get out for a closer look.
 Many picnic areas are along the road in scenic areas, and although no official accessible table was located, some may be able to access and enjoy an area.